 There are significant differences among religious traditions.
 For instance, in 1973 three in five evangelical Protestants (of all races) expressed “a great deal” of confidence in medicine, the highest of any Christian group.
 That support dropped in half, with just 30 percent expressing the same sentiment in 2018.
 For Catholics, the share expressing confidence started at 52 percent in 1973 and dipped to 42 percent in the most recent survey—perhaps a more modest decline because so many health-care facilities in the United States are Catholic-run.
 That 10-point decline is similar for mainline Protestants.

-There has also been a tremendous decline of confidence in medicine among black Protestants, from just over half expressing “a great deal” in confidence in 1973 to only 28 percent saying the same in 2018.
+There has also been a tremendous decline of confidence in medicine among black Protestants, from just over half expressing “a great deal” of confidence in 1973 to only 28 percent saying the same in 2018.
 While there are many potential reasons for this, one could be the revelations of unethical medical testing on African-Americans in the past.

 The only religious group to see an increase are Jews, who saw a six-point rise in confidence in the last 45 years.
 This may be because Jews in the United States are concentrated in the urban Northeast, where health care is more accessible.